 – In case a student, up until his/her enrollment in primary school, didn’t attend classes at all (wasn’t enrolled in primary school), he/she begins education in accordance with the first grade curricula.
 However, depending on the age of the student, he/she will follow the teaching process together with students that are their exact or similar age and will be enrolled in a class like this:

 - In the first period of primary school (students that are up to 10 years old are enrolled and the school will be guided by the principle of the largest difference between the student that is being enrolled and the other students not to be more than 2 years) and

 - In the second period of primary school (students that are up to 15 years old are enrolled, again, having in mind the year difference between the student that is being enrolled and the regular students not to exceed 2 or 3 years if he/she is enrolled in the sixth grade).

 – In one school year, the school overage student can receive a certification for completion of two grades with the adapted curricula, if he/she is successful and shows good results.
 He/she continues to follow the teaching process in the same class where he/she has been enrolled.

-This activity is part of the Project for inclusion of out-of-school children in the education system, financed by the Pestalozzi Children’s Foundation, in cooperation with the Ministry of Education and Science.
+This activity is part of the Project for Inclusion of Out-of-School Children in the Educational System, supported by the Pestalozzi Children’s Foundation (PCF), in cooperation with the Ministry of Education and Science.